 4. Get door draught blockers

-Cold air often creeps in underneath doors.
+Cold air often creeps in underneath doors, and it’s estimated that up to 25% of heat loss in winter is caused by ‘air leakage’ – a.k.a. draughts.
 ‘Snake’ draught stoppers are a budget way of keeping out a lot of cold air.
-You can even make one yourself.
+You can even make one yourself, or find cheap ones at Bunnings Warehouse or any large department store like Kmart or Target.

 5. Stay warm while you sit

 You’re most likely to want to turn the heater up when you’re sitting still because your body temperature will naturally start to drop.
-Use a hot water bottle, blanket or beanie baby to prevent being tempted to turn the heater on while you’re lounging around.
+Instead, use a hot water bottle, blanket or put on some extra layers of clothes to prevent being tempted to turn the heater on while you’re lounging around.
+You generally lose the most heat from your hands and feet, so remember to wear socks (and gloves, if you need!).

 6. Cover bare floors